| | | | | | |

 • 12 ounces dried great northern beans, about 2 cups, rinsed

-• 4 chicken thighs, with skin
+• 4 chicken thighs, on the bone, with skin

 • Kosher salt